ShravanSreedeep/gigoapp/README.md

  build.gradle as given in the google firebase website.

  ## How to run :
  In order to run the program an android emulator or USB debugging enabled device should be connected to the computer.
-Then by giving the command "flutter run" in command prompt athe app will be installed in the connected device/emulator.
+Then by giving the command "flutter run" in command prompt and the app will be installed in the connected device/emulator.
 The apk of the flutter app can be generated using "flutter build apk" command in command prompt.